-My work searches for a nexus between nature and the human condition, ambiguous space both mysterious and unnerving.
-What is meant to be seen is not an obvious declaration of the tenets of abstraction but rather a fusion of vastly different emotions through empathy and imagination.
+My work searches for a nexus between nature and the human condition; mysterious and unnerving.
+What is meant to be seen is not an obvious declaration of the tenets of abstraction, but a fusion of vastly different emotions filled with empathy and imagination.

 I continue to explore the use of alternative applicators and challenge the traditional approach to painting using handmade oil paints, pigmented shellac, enamel on paper, wood panels, and canvas.